 There will be no required predefined visits, medical tests, laboratory tests and procedures beyond the treatment center's standard clinical practice during the course of the study, except for the assessment of antibodies to rHuPH20 which was a request of the CHMP.
-The subject will be requested to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months, but not more often than 4 times a year, for the measurement of antibodies against rHuPH20.
+The subject will be requested to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months, but not more often than 4 times a year, for the measurement of anti-rHuPH20 antibodies.
 Data of additional safety laboratory assessments, total IgG levels, the occurrence of AEs, treatment regimen and product administration details will be recorded on the CRF as available, by the investigator.

-If a subject declines to have additional blood drawn for laboratory testing for antibodies against rHuPH20, all other data will be collected as available.
+If laboratory testing for anti-rHuPH20 antibodies is not done, all other data will be collected as available.